synfonaut/hummingbird/README.md

 Hummingbird helps you build real-time Bitcoin applications.
 Optimizing for speed and stability, Hummingbird handles the lower levels between your app and Bitcoin, ensuring your user experiences are always fast and reliable.

+onmempool can be called with same txid multiple times (can we fix this?)